-Roustabout's student division highlights the talents of the county’s most extraordinary student performers ages 11 - 20 through its professionally produced productions.
-We also provide unique opportunities for our students through our ongoing series of Master Classes with Tony Award-winners, award-winning Broadway actors and nationally recognized Casting Directors.
+Roustabout highlights the talents of the county’s most extraordinary student performers ages 11 - 20 through its professionally produced productions and unique, ongoing series of Master Classes with Tony Award-winning composers, Broadway actors and nationally recognized Casting Directors.

 A lovely early autumn night in Santa Rosa, with the amazingly talented kids from the

 Roustabout Theater Apprentice Program finishing the evening...Thanks to Clark Lewis and Bill Davis and the whole Roustabout family for having us back; it is always a joy to come sing with you all.

 Jason Robert Brown, 3-time Tony Award winner

 The material shined ... it really came through .. it came across perfectly, it was really great, and it's a hard thing to do .. your director did a magnificent job.

 "Working with the Roustabout Apprentice students was a complete joy!
 They came in prepared and ready to work.
 They brought a level of enthusiasm to the performance and were completely professional!
 It was exciting to hear them sing...they were all so talented!"